supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 Your company recently hired a new employee who will perform duties as an application administrator.
 You must create a new user and assign the appropriate role.

 #### Estimated time: 30 minutes

+## Lab Objectives

+In this lab you will be performing the following tasks:

+- Create a new user and test their application admin rights
+- Assign the application admin role and create an app
+- Remove a role assignment
+- Bulk import of users
+- Remove a user from Azure Active Directory
+- Add a Windows 10 license to a user account

 ### Exercise 1 - Create a new user and test their application admin rights